 (4) The Chairperson must forward to the Chief Health Officer a summary of the cases investigated by the investigators and considered by the Committee during each year.

-[Section 340ALA inserted by No. 19 of 2016 s.
+[Section 340ALA inserted: No. 19 of 2016 s.
 64.]

 340ALB.
 Contents of notification confidential